|Pvt. Claud Crawford Franklin|

 March 24, 1955 - Tennessee Williams' play "Cat on a Hot Tin Roof" debuted on Broadway at the Morosco Theatre, two days before Williams’s 44th birthday.
 The play earned Williams his second Pulitzer Prize for drama.

-March 24, 1955 – Hattie Andrews, a native of Pineapple, passed away in Fairhope, Ala.
+March 24, 1955 – Hattie Andrews, a native of Pineapple, passed away in Fairhope, Ala. at the age of 70.
 She began working as head matron of the girls cottage at the Alabama Baptist Orphanage in Evergreen in 1913.
 She continued to work at the orphanage even after it moved to Troy and retired in 1947 due to poor health.
+She is buried in Colony Cemetery in Fairhope.

 March 24, 1960 - A U.S. appeals court ruled that the novel, "Lady Chatterly’s Lover" by D.H.
 Lawrence, was not obscene and could be sent through the mail.